DataDog/integrations-extras/ably/README.md

 ![Ably Screenshot][6]

-Your Ably App statistics data will now stop being sent to Datadog.
+Your Ably App statistics are no longer sent to Datadog.

 - **In Datadog**: Go to **Integrations**, select the Ably tile and click **Uninstall Integration**.